 Compared to regular fresh and raw tomatoes, sauces and pastes may just be even more nutritious!
 There is more lycopene per weight in processed tomato products, such as tomato paste, compared to the fresh version (source: Journal of the Science of Food and Agriculture).

-As mentioned above, lycopene is a beneficial antioxidant found in tomatoes that can help you and your baby combat inflammation and oxidative stress in the body.
+As mentioned above, lycopene is a beneficial antioxidant found in tomatoes that can help you and your breastfeeding baby combat inflammation and oxidative stress in the body.

 However, tomato sauces and tomato pastes are commonly found in cans.
 To avoid an increased risk of foodborne illness, do not consume food from cans that have deep dents that you can fit your finger into (source: USDA).